 Hours: Lunch 11am – 2:30pm (Mon. – Fri.)
 11am – 3:30pm (Sat. & Sun.)Dinner 5pm – 10pm (Mon. – Sat.) /5pm – 9:30pm (Sun. & Holidays)

 Address: 4-11-1Jingumae, Shibuya-ku

 Just a short two hours away from Tokyo by shinkansen, Niigata sits along the coast of the Sea of Japan.
 Additionally, many people visit the skiing areas due to heavy snowfall in the area each year.
 Just as they love seeing cherry blossoms in spring, the Japanese love to see rice paddy fields as a symbol of the unchanging nature of their country.
 In fact, visitors can enjoy different, beautiful Niigata rice field shapes every season.
 The scenery of overlapping rice paddies, know as tanada, is a marvel to behold.
 In addition to eating, rice-producing regions also use rice to make sake.
 For those who want to eat fresh fish, drink superb sake, and eat the best Japanese rice, Niigata is definitely the go-to place for you!

 Terraced Niigata rice fields of Hoshi-toge

 These overlapping paddies are also known as senmaida (千枚田), or “thousand-fold rice fields”.
-Selected as one of Japan’s 100 best rural spots, the appearance of the fields change with the growth of rice each season and is a sight to behold during sunset.
+Selected as one of Japan’s 100 best rural spots, the appearance of the fields changes with the growth of rice each season and is a sight to behold during sunset.

 Constructed in 1614 as the home base of Tokugawa Ieyasu’s sixth son, the area surrounding the three-tiered turret is renowned as a sakura-viewing spot.
 During summer, lotus flowers bloom in abundance and cover the entire outer moat.